ptsefton/chordprobook/README.md

 {Title: \<Song title>} {t: \<Song title>}  | Song title | A top-level heading {Subtitle: \<Artist / songwriter name>} | Subtitle, by convention this is the composer or artist | An second-level heading {key: \<A...G>} | The key of the song     | Will be added to the title in brackets like ```(Key of G)``` if present.
-{transpose: +1 +2 -2} | A space separted list of semitone deltas.  | When called in single-song mode the software will automatically produce extra versions transposed as per the directive.
-In this can if the song is in C it would be transposed to C#, D and Bb.
+{transpose: +1 +2 -2} | A space separted list of semitone deltas.  |
+In a song file, when called in single-song mode the software will automatically produce extra versions transposed as per the directive.
+In this case if the song is in C it would be transposed to C#, D and Bb.
+In a book file, use after a file-path or in a setlist after the title of the song, on the same line.
 {C: Some comment} {Comment: Some comment} | Notes on the song  | A third level heading {new+page} {np} | New page | A page break.
 When generating HTML and PDF the software will attempt to fill each page to the screen or paper size respectively as best it can.
 {start_of_chorus} {soc} | Start of chorus.
 Usually followed by some variant of {c: Chorus} | Chorus is rendendered as an indendented block.
 TODO: make this configurable via stylesheets.
 In .docx format the chorus is rendered using ```Block Text``` style.